 - Gate keeper

-Students that fail the assessment are offered additional resources, starting with the next step.
-Students that pass that assessment fast forward on the path (they jump to a step further down the line).
+Students who fail the assessment can be given additional resources, starting with the next step.
+Students who pass that assessment get a 'fast forward' - they jump to a step further down the line.

 When the student passes the assessment, they are directly taken to the finish of the path.

 The student cannot move on to the next step unless they pass the assessment.
 This can for example mean that they can retake the test.